bcpeterson7/project-samples/README.md

 ## AJAX Samples

 This code was developed to dismiss a tutorial that first-time users would see upon visiting a website.
 Since users are receiving video training they may want to bypass the brief tutorial.
 Clicking on the "Dismiss Tutorial" button (.dismiss-tutorial) on the front-end initiates the action.

+## WooCommerce

+The WooCommerce samples show the code required to create a custom product single template for a WooCommerce product that is selling Zoom meetings.
+The Zoom meetings are managed by a WooCommerce extension plugin called eRoom.
+Since the website is only in English I did not use any multilingual functions (`_()` or `_e()`) for any of the text.
+In order to get information for the template, I used a few custom MySQL queries to grab the information from the Zoom meeting post meta data.
+The page design was provided in a FIGMA file and I created it exactly as provided.